The stress energy tensor of neutral blackfold and dual theory: Introduction

 \section{Introduction}

+One of the best subjects which is originated from the study of quantum gravity and string theory is holographic principle which is proposed by Gerard 't Hooft in 1993 ~\cite{a,b,c,d,e}.
+He has shown that physics in region of space with gravity could be regain in dual space which does not contain gravity and lives on a reduced space with smaller dimension.
+Although the reduced space is a hypersurface of the original background ~\cite{z}.
+Typically it relates gravity to gauge theory which gives an equivalence between D dimensional gravitational theory and D-1 dimensional quantum field theory, which is known as gauge/gravity duality.

-Recently a nice relation between fluid and gravity has been emerged.
-This duality comes from the gauge/gravity duality which gives an equivalence between D dimensional gravitational theory and D-1 dimensional quantum field theory.
-It connects asymptotically AdS geometry to the states in the field theory side.
-The pure AdS bulk geometry corresponds to the vacuum state of the gauge theory.
-But deformed bulk geometry, in the way that AdS asymptotic properties preserves, could be corresponded to an exited state.
-The perturbed metric on the gravity side corresponds to the expectation value of stress energy tensor on the CFT side.
-In general this is the holographic principle that first has been proposed by Gerard 't Hooft in 1993, which is one of the most important subjects that is originated from the study of quantum gravity and string theory ~\cite{a,b,c,d,e}.
+The most important gauge theory/gravity example is AdS/CFT which is given by Maldacena.
+It connects asymptotically AdS(AAdS) geometry to the states in the field theory.
+For example the pure AdS bulk geometry corresponds to the vacuum state and deformed bulk geometry in AdS side corresponds to an exited state in the gauge theory side.

-Near thermal equilibrium, quantum field theory describes the existence of a hydrodynamic regime that shows the long wavelength behavior of the microscopic degrees of freedom.
-So by acceptance of such holography, a hydrodynamic phenomenon can be reproduced and also the existence of fluid/gravity duality is proven ~\cite{f,g,h}.
+AdS/CFT correspondence has been applied to various phenomena on various scale such as QCD, condensed matter, cosmology and black holes.
+In this paper we work on black hole as a candidate for the AdS side.
+An interesting aspect of this duality exhibits when we go to long wave length regime.
+In this regime quantum field theory describes the existence of hydrodynamics and fluid/gravity duality could be introduced ~\cite{f,g,h}.

+Also many different subjects have been investigated in these grounds.
+For example, AdS black brane solutions correspond to conformal and non conformal fluid at thermal equilibrium ~\cite{l,m} and also some relativistic expansion of fluid/gravity duality have been studied in ~\cite{n,o}.
+Extension of fluid/gravity duality to spherical horizon topologies, de sitter spacetime and charged fluid are calculated in ~\cite{p,q,r,s,t,u,v}.

-One of the main difference of higher dimensional black holes with respect to the 4-dimensional ones is that the horizons of higher dimensional black holes can have at least two very different size lengths.
-By definition, if black holes regarded as a black brane (possibly boosted locally) which folded into multiple dimensions a blackfold is shaped.
-One reason that blackfolds can have at least two very different size horizon is that there is no bound on their angular momentum, although in 4-dimension the Kerr bound $J \leq GM^{2}$ does not admit higher momentum.
+All above discussion may exhibit new results if we extend 4-dimensional spacetimes to higher dimensional ones.
+But developing relations and calculations to higher dimensions requires some new tools and methods, because of the different properties of higher dimensional black holes.
+By definition, if black holes regarded as a black brane (possibly boosted locally) which folded into multiple dimensions a blackfold could be shaped.
+One of the main difference of higher dimensional black hole with respect to the 4-dimensional ones is that the horizons of higher dimensional black holes can have at least two different size lengths.
+One reason is that they haven't any bound on their angular momentum, although in 4-dimension the Kerr bound $J \leq GM^{2}$ does not admit higher momentum.
 So in blackfolds, there is two length scales which are given by,